JuliaJJ/project-julie/src/content/blog/20230204-starting-again.md

 ---
 title: "Starting Again"
-description: "Trying out blogging one more time"
+description: "Trying out blogging one more time, and other beginnings"
 pubDate: "Feb 4 2023"
 heroImage: "/20230204-starting-again.jpg"
 ---